Our 2023 economic and market outlook and you

 What about the 60/40 portfolio?

-I’ve been asked many times this past year whether the unique market conditions we’ve just seen suggest the death of the 60/40 portfolio.
-My perspective—and Vanguard’s—is that one year of atypical markets should not cancel out decades’ worth of smart planning.
-We stick to strategies that have consistently worked over the long term.
-While the 60/40 portfolio continues to be a sound strategy, every situation is different.
-I work with clients to develop personalized financial plans that take their individual goals and circumstances into account and that risk-adjust their portfolios throughout the course of their lives.
+I've been asked many times this past year whether the unique market conditions we've just seen suggest the death of the 60/40 portfolio.
+My perspective—and Vanguard's—is that one year of atypical markets should not cancel out decades' worth of smart planning.
+We stick to strategies that have consistently worked over the long term, which includes a long-term strategic asset allocation.

 What does all this mean for you?

-Naturally, I tailor my conversations to the needs of each individual client in terms of what’s important to them and what applies to their situation.
-We can’t control what happens in the economy, but we can look at their portfolio and see if any adjustments would make sense.
+Keep in mind that we can't control what happens in the economy—and we don't recommend making changes to your portfolio based on economic conditions.
+We encourage investors to consider their personal situation and whether anything significant has changed.
 For every investor, time horizon is a major consideration.
-So it’s important to think about what stage of life you’re in and whether your financial goals have changed.
+So it's important to think about what stage of life you're in and whether your financial goals have changed.

-For those who are preretirees or retirees, this past year has been a great reminder to have a comprehensive plan for retirement.
-That means not only maintaining your investment portfolio, but also making sure you have an appropriate emergency fund as well as a spending fund to cover expenses.
-And always keep the big picture in mind—because we know that from time to time there are going to be one-off years like the one we’ve just experienced.
+For those who are pre-retirees or retirees, this past year has been a great reminder to have a comprehensive plan for your retirement.
+That means not only maintaining your investment portfolio, but also making sure you have appropriate cash reserves for ongoing spending and emergencies.
+And always keep the big picture in mind—because we know that from time to time there are going to be one-off years like the one we've just experienced.